Public Economics, Law and

 In addition to entering into active employment, the possibility also exists of further development the direction, for example, of a PhD.
 The professorial chairs involved in the course of study carry out numerous projects in that vein.
 Qualified students have the opportunity, thanks to the “Fast Track”, to attend modules of the doctoral program in the third semester already.

 For further information about the application and admission requirements, please click on Apply

 This Master's degree program is aimed at German and international graduates (bachelor or equivalent) of a course featuring an academic orientation in politics, law, business and economics, constitutional and administrative sciences, who wish to acquire research and practical skills in the interdisciplinary field of political science.

-Applicants to the Master’s Degree Program at Leuphana Graduate School should hold a qualifying first degree with a minimum grade of 2.5.
+Applicants to the Master’s Degree Program at Leuphana Graduate School should hold a qualifying first degree.
 If the applicant’s first degree was a law degree completed in Germany, a pass at the State Examination (Staatsexamen) with a minimum of 7.5 points is required.
 Recognition of previous courses of study for the purpose of consecutivity depends on the number of ECTS credit points (CP) obtained in an identical or related field.

 For the Master’s Degree in Political Science – Public Economics, Law and Politics, you must bring a proven minimum of 60 CP from relevant modules from the following subjects: law, politics or economics or from an interdisci-plinary combination of these three disciplines.